MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 ### Update the `wlclient.properties` file

-After setting up the **PinCodeAndroid** sample and completing the setup described in the `README` file, the `wclient.properties` is configured to send all MobileFirst requests directly to MobileFirst server.
+After setting up the **PinCodeAndroid** sample and completing the setup described in the `README` file, the `wclient.properties` is configured to send all MobileFirst requests directly to MobileFirst Server.

 However, when working with APIC Connect, the client application requests are proxied by the API Connect endpoints which exposed by the MobileFirst OAuthProvider.